lizadaly/utopia-novels/books/republic-of-the-future/README.md

   stories of the period.

-Read [truetrue](https://lizadaly.github.io/utopia-novels/books/republic-of-the-future/republic-of-the-future.html) in a web browser.
+Read [The Republic of the Future](https://lizadaly.github.io/utopia-novels/books/republic-of-the-future/republic-of-the-future.html) in a web browser.

 Download an [EPUB ebook version](https://lizadaly.github.io/utopia-novels/books/republic-of-the-future/republic-of-the-future.epub).